M2 MacBook Pro at Low Power Matches Full-Power M1 Performance

 SSD Performance and Multitasking

 However, one of the largest drawbacks of the new M2 regards SSD speeds.
-Just like with the base model M1 MacBook Pro, the M2 still has 512GB of RAM, but, it is also using less chips.
+Just like with the base model M1 MacBook Pro, the M2 still has 512GB of storage, but, it is also using less chips.
 This was a big deal when the 2022 MacBook Pro arrived with less SSD chips, and it seems like this problem still persists with the new M2 MacBook Pros.

 While the M2 MacBook Pro is thirteen percent faster than the M1 when performing a Photo Export test with Lightroom Classic, the M2 Pro actually performed slower than the M1 while performing the same test while multitasking.
 So while the M2 was faster at just photo exporting, it is slower when exporting and multitasking.